jescalan/accord/readme.md

 ### Usage

-Although we are planning a CLI interface which will be awesome, right now accord exposes only a javascript API.
+Accord itself exposes only a javascript API.
+If you are interested in using this library from the command line, check out the [accord-cli](https://github.com/carrot/accord-cli) project.

 Since some templating engines are async and others are not, accord keeps things consistent by returning a promise for any compilation task (using [when.js](https://github.com/cujojs/when)).
 Here's an example in coffeescript:

 ```coffee
 fs = require 'fs'